ManyChat vs Wati vs WAHA vs Twilio: WhatsApp Bots 2026

 -

-What’s my year-one budget? — SaaS subscriptions look great initially, but in 12-month total cost, custom bot usually comes out 30-50% cheaper.
+What’s my year-one budget? — Monthly SaaS subscriptions look cheap at first glance, but add them up over 12 months and a custom bot usually comes out 30-50% cheaper in total.

 -

-How much volume do I really expect? — Be realistic.
+How much volume do I really expect? — Be honest with yourself.
 Under 500 messages/month, maybe you don’t need a bot at all.
-5,000+ — ManyChat/Wati get expensive fast.
+At 5,000+ messages, ManyChat/Wati get expensive fast.

 -